mila-z/Chatroom/README.md

 - Log out cleanly.

 Design Choice:
-The client connects to the server using a socket with a specified IP address and port.
+<br>The client connects to the server using a socket with a specified IP address and port.
 When a connection has been established it prompts the user to enter a username.
 It uses multithreading to handle sending and receiving messages concurrently, ensuring real-time communication without blocking the user interface.

 Tools used:
 - The socket, threading, and errno libraries.